 Testing results are submitted directly to the Dean of Health Sciences.
+The Dean of Health Sciences sends notification of substance testing results to the Program Director.
 Substance test results for the College of Health Sciences will be securely maintained under the supervision of the Dean of Health Sciences.